Aroglobal1/Market-Basket-Analysis-for-E-commerce-/README.md

 # Market-Basket-Analysis-for-E-commerce
 ### Project Overview

-The goal of this project is to introduce you to the concept of market basket analysis, which is a crucial aspect of data science in retail or e-commerce.
-You will learn how to extract valuable insights for transaction data, understand customer purchasing behaviour and use this knowledge for business optimization.
+The objective of this project is to use Market Basket analysis, a critical component of data science in retail and e-commerce.
+The aim is to analyze a Grocery store dataset, extracting valuable insights from transaction data in a bid to understand customer purchasing behavior and optimize business strategies.

 ### Data Source
 The data used for this Analysis is the "Market Basket Analysis - Grocery_dataset.csv" file which contains detailed information on items that were bought from a Grocery Store during a given period of time.